 Those interested in using rewards for multiple airlines might consider the Chase Sapphire Preferred® Card, which can be redeemed with multiple airline and hotel rewards programs, including JetBlue, British Airways, United Airlines, Hyatt and Marriott.

-The purchase APR is 15.99% - 22.99% Variable, and there is a $0 foreign transaction fee.
-You'll earn 2 points per dollar spent on travel and dining at restaurants worldwide and 1 point per dollar spent on all other purchases.
-But your points are worth 25% more if you redeem them for travel through the Chase Ultimate Rewards portal.
-Also, you'd Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
-That is valued at $750 when redeemed through Chase Ultimate Rewards.
+The purchase APR is 16.24% - 23.24% Variable, and there is a $0 foreign transaction fee.
+You'll earn 5x on travel purchased through Chase Ultimate Rewards®, 3x on dining and 2x on all other travel purchases But your points are worth 25% more if you redeem them for travel through the Chase Ultimate Rewards portal.
+Also, you'll Earn 80,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That's $1,000 when you redeem through Chase Ultimate Rewards®.

 There is, however, a $95 annual fee with this card.

-Earn 2 miles per dollar spent on every purchase, every day.
+Earn 2 Miles per dollar on every purchase, every day; 5 Miles on hotels and rental cars booked through Capital One Travel; 5 Miles per dollar when you book on Turo, the world’s largest car sharing marketplace, through May 16, 2023.
 You can also earn 10 points per dollar on certain hotel purchases through January 2020.
-The Capital One® Venture® Rewards Credit Card waives the annual fee its first year: it's $95.
-There is a $0 foreign transaction fee for this card, and the purchase APR is 17.24% - 24.49% Variable, depending on your credit.
+The Capital One Venture Rewards Credit Card waives the annual fee its first year: it's $95.
+There is a no foreign transaction fee for this card, and the purchase APR is 16.24% - 24.24% (Variable), depending on your credit.